Jchegenye/legibra/readme.md

 ## Complete work:

-Can be accessed through this link: (legibra.j-tech.tech).
+Can be accessed through this link http://legibra.j-tech.tech

 ## Preview of technologies used:
 	1. CSS3 :-